For Index of Brides, CLICK HERE

 Hoselton – Hawley |

-HAWLEY-HOSELTON A quiet but pretty wedding was
+HAWLEY-HOSELTON A quiet but

-both of Bath, Ontario.
+Hawley was given in marriage to Chas J. Hoselton, both of Bath, Ontario.
 Rev. H. Pringle of Adolphustown officiating.
-The bride

-was supported by the bride’s brother, Joseph A. Hawley of Bath.
-The bride looked very charming in her
+the groom was supported by the bride’s brother, Joseph A. Hawley of Bath.
+The bride looked

-dress of blonde crepe de chene and smartly tailored coat, fur trimmed, with
+and smartly tailored coat, fur trimmed, with hat to match.
+She wore a

-hat to match.
-She wore a beautiful necklace of pearls, the gift of the groom.
+beautiful necklace of pearls, the gift of the groom.
+The groom’s gift to the

-The groom’s gift to the bridesmaid was a pendant set with amethysts and
+bridesmaid was a pendant set with amethysts and pearls, while the gift to the

-pearls, while the gift to the best man was a set of monogramed gold cuff
+best man was a set of monogramed gold cuff links.
+A dainty wedding

-at the home of the bride’s brother, Mr. G.L.
-Hawley, Bath, where a very
+luncheon was served at the home of the bride’s brother, Mr. G.L.
+Hawley,

-enjoyable evening was spent.
-The happy couple left for an extended honeymoon
+Bath, where a very enjoyable evening was spent.
+The happy couple left for an

-to New York City.
-On their return they will reside in Cobourg, Ont. |
+extended honeymoon to New York City.
+On their return they will reside in

 Nov